Old Testament Survey

 - ANSWER: He was to march around the city once each day for six days with all "the armed men".
 The Ark of the Covenant was to lead them on the march, with seven priests with rams' horns marching in front of the Ark.
 On the seventh day, they were to march around the city seven times, this time with the priests blowing the ram's horns.
 At some point during the seventh trip, the armed men where to listen for the priests to give a loud blast on the horns, and when it occurred the armed men were to shout and the walls would come tumbling down.
 They did exactly as they were told, and indeed the city walls collapsed before them.

-This week, we see that God will not tolerate sin, nor will He tolerate the worship of idols and other gods.
+In this lesson, we see that God will not tolerate sin, nor will He tolerate the worship of idols and other gods.
 We also see that when God deals with evil and sin, He deals with it completely.
 We also see that even though the people of Israel sinned and demonstrated their lack of faith many times, God remained faithful and led the new nation into the land of Canaan victoriously -- leaving no doubt to their surrounding neighbors that God is the God of all creation and that He is above all gods.
 With the conquest of Canaan and the elimination of the worship of Baal as their mission, the new people of Israel score a decisive victory in Jericho as God leads them into battle.
-Next week we'll see if they can fully accomplish this mission.
+In the next lesson, we will see if they can fully accomplish this mission.